 Generally, the market goes up, with the occasional 5% or 10% fall, but these are few and far between.
 In the long term the value will increase, so you should buy into the market as soon as you can afford to.

 Is It a Good Time to Sell or Is It Better to Wait?

-This is really up to your personal circumstances.
+Whether you should sell your property now, is really up to your personal circumstances.